 (b) At the Regional Office level, the signature block would normally include the signature and date of the originator, the Regional Environmental Coordinator, appropriate Assistant Regional Director(s) or their designees, and the Regional Director.

 (c) At the Headquarters level, the signature block would normally include the signature and date of the originator, the Headquarters Environmental Coordinator, the appropriate Assistant Director(s) or their designees, and the Director.

 (a) The EAS is part of the Service's NEPA administrative record for an action.
 Although it is not normally distributed to the public, the Service shall provide a copy of the EAS to the public whenever requested in the same manner as other NEPA environmental documents [40 CFR 1506.6(f)].

 (b) The original EAS should be maintained by the Service office originating the action.

 (c) A copy of the EAS should be provided to each Service office indicated on the signature block; the Headquarters or Regional Office Environmental Coordinator, as appropriate; and other affected Service offices.

 3.4 Implementing and Monitoring the Decision.
 Until the Service issues the ROD or FONSI, as appropriate, no action concerning the proposal shall be taken (40 CFR 1506.1).
 When the Service implements an action, that action must be carried out in substantially the same manner as addressed in the ROD or FONSI.
 Mitigation and other conditions committed as part of the decision should be implemented.
 The Service may provide for monitoring to assure that decisions are carried out, and should do so in important cases (40 CFR 1505.3).

-For more information about this policy, contact the Office of Fisheries and Habitat Conservation.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this policy, contact the Division of Environmental Review.
+For additional information regarding this website, contact Krista Bibb, in the Division of Policy, Performance, and Management Programs.